hwjiang1510/hwjiang1510.github.io/_pages/about.md

 * My research interest is building intelligent systems that can actively interact with the enviornment, with the ability of perception, reasoning and generalization.
 My current research mainly focuses on understanding human-enviornment interactions.

-* I am also a amateur Chinese Calligrapher, you can find my previous graduation exhibition [here](https://mp.weixin.qq.com/s/7ERydW3i3iGsVcMOR13nzQ).
+* I am also an amateur Chinese Calligrapher, you can find my previous graduation exhibition [here](https://mp.weixin.qq.com/s/7ERydW3i3iGsVcMOR13nzQ).

 # Education